 - First, determine the wavelength.

 Using the velocity and the frequency, determine the wavelength of the wave being analyzed.
 For this example, we will say the wavelength is 10m.

 - Next, determine the wave number.

-A wave number is the unit of frequency used in spectroscopy which is equal to the true frequency divided by the speed of light.
-In other words the wave number can be though of as the number of waves per unit distance.
+Wavenumber is the unit of frequency used in spectroscopy which is equal to the true frequency divided by the speed of light.
+In other words, the wave number can be thought of as the number of waves per unit distance.